-REPORT ON THE OTHER INFORMATION INCLUDED IN THE ANNUAL REPORT
+REPORT ON THE OTHER INFORMATION INCLUDED IN THE ANNUAL ACCOUNTS

-In addition to the financial statements and our auditor's report thereon, the annual REPORT contains other information that consists of:
+In addition to the financial statements and our auditor's report thereon, the annual accounts contain other information that consists of:

-- Director's report. - Other Information as required by Part 9 of Book 2 of the Dutch Civil Code.
+- Directors' Report. - Other Information as required by Part 9 of Book 2 of the Dutch Civil Code.